vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 4-14.
 This yoga occurs in Sr. dark half ( says HV.).
 Pāpanāśinyekādaśī-in Phā. when ekādaśī has Pusya naksatra

-and Jupiter and when Sun is in Kumbha or Mina or when ekādaśı is conjoined with Pusya-naksatra, that tithi is
+and Jupiter and when Sun is in Kumbha or Mina or when ekādaśī is conjoined with Pusya-naksatra, that tithi is

 pāpanāśinl; GK 607 ( quoting Vāyu and Var.).
 Papamocana-vrata-one who stays under a Bilva tree for twelve